-Early Childhood (PK-4) / Special Education (K-8)Offered by: Special Education
+Bachelor's in Education - Early Childhood Education and Special Education ProgramOffered by: Special Education

-SRU is authorized by the Pennsylvania Department of Education to provide certification courses and practical experiences designed to meet requirements for the Cognitive, Behavioral, and Physical Disabilities (CBPD) certificate in special education.
-This teaching certificate enables you to teach children identified as having learning disabilities, physical disabilities, or behavioral disorders in grades K-8.
+Slippery Rock University's Bachelor of Science in Education program, with a focus on Early Childhood and Special Education, prepares you to work with a wide range of students.
+SRU has authorization from the Pennsylvania Department of Education to provide certification courses and practical experiences designed to meet the requirements for the Cognitive, Behavioral, and Physical Disabilities (CBPD) certificate in special education.
+This teaching certificate enables you to teach children identified as having learning disabilities, physical disabilities, or behavioral disorders.

 What Will You Learn?